About

 As you probably know, the answer to those questions is YES.
 I still do all the things that I enjoy, and statistically, kidney donors live longer than the regular population (the theory is that if you are healthy enough to donate a kidney, you’re healthier than the regular population so you live longer).
 The docs discourage kickboxing after donation, but that wasn’t an issue for me because I am completely uncoordinated.

 And my life is even better since donating a kidney.
 It’s been amazing to see Bryan get back into mountain biking – he was easily winded before the transplant.
 He rapidly lost 16 pounds of water he was retaining due to his failing kidneys.
 And he isn’t yoked to a dialysis machine, so we have freedom in our lifestyle.
-We’re closer than ever, and hike every day with our goofy dog, Rio.
+We’re closer than ever, and walk or hike every day with our dog.
 We were camping in the Rocky Mountains seven weeks after our surgeries!

 Let’s inspire courage!